In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 When you call puts@plt, it uses the GOT to find where puts is in libc and jumps there.

-You can use the PLT to call functions (like puts@plt) even if you don’t know their real address.
+You can use the PLT to call functions (like puts@plt) even if you don’t know their real addresses.

 You can leak addresses from the GOT (like puts@got) to find the libc base address.